optixx/retrosync/README.md

 ## Configuration

-By default, the `steamdeck.toml` configuration file is used.
-You can change the config file via the command switch `--config-file` to provide a different filename.
+ By default, the `steamdeck.toml` configuration file is employed.
+You can alter the configuration file by utilizing the command switch `--config-file` to specify an alternate filename.

-In this sample configuration, a setup is provided for the local desktop Retroarch-related files and your local ROM locations.
-The same goes for the remote side on your Steam Deck.
-The details may look a bit different on your Steam Deck, depending on how you installed Retroarch.
-In this case, Retroarch was installed via [Emudeck](https://www.emudeck.com/) using [Flatpak](https://flatpak.org/).
+In this sample configuration, a setup is provided for your local desktop's Retroarch-related files and your local ROM locations, as well as for the remote side on your Steam Deck.
+The appearance of these details may vary slightly on your Steam Deck, depending on how you installed Retroarch.
+For instance, in this scenario, Retroarch was installed through Emudeck (<https://www.emudeck.com/>) using Flatpak (<https://flatpak.org/>)).
 ```toml
 [default]
 hostname = "steamdeck"